stefan22/bookshop/README.md

 Acceptance criteria:

 ```
- The user types 'homer' as a search word
+ The user types 'wars' as a search word
- Only books with 'homer' in their name are displayed in the book list
+ Only books with 'wars' in their name are displayed in the book list
 ```

 ##### Feature <kbd>4</kbd> - Reviews